- Campus Life

 Student employees are in the non-competitive class of Civil Service and are not assigned a bargaining unit.
 No fringe benefits are accorded to individuals in these positions.
 Work status is temporary and no long-term commitments are possible.
 Student employees are paid at an hourly rate only for hours actually worked.

 Student employees are eligible to enroll in the New York State Employees' Retirement System.
 Enrollment requires a 3% salary contribution to the Retirement System.
-The equivalent of five years of full-time service is needed to become eligible for pension benefits.
+The equivalent of ten years of full-time service is needed to become eligible for pension benefits.
 Students may sign a declination of election contact with the Payroll Office to complete enrollment forms.

 Students are covered by the College's Workers' Compensation Policy.
 If injured while on the job the student should contact Human Resource Services.
 Students are not paid for time lost due to injury.